rspendl/tezedge/light_node/README.md

 ```

 ### Network
-Specify the Tezos environment for this node.
+Specifies the Tezos environment for this node.
 Accepted values are:
-`alphanet, babylonnet, babylon, mainnet or zeronet`, where `babylon` and `babylonnet` refer to same environment.
+`alphanet, babylonnet, babylon, mainnet or zeronet`, where `babylon` and `babylonnet` refer to the same environment.

 ```
 --network <NETWORK>
 ```
 ### P2P Port
-Specify port for peer to peer communication.
+Specifies port for peer to peer communication.

 ```
 --p2p-port <PORT>
 ```

 ### RPC port
-Node contains subset of Tezos node REST API, described in further sections.
-This argument specifies port, on which
+The node contains a subset of the Tezos node's REST API as described in further sections.
+This argument specifies the port on which
 those APIs will be available.

 ```